ToxicFrog/bltool/README.md

 * `steam`

   This reads your Steam game list from `http://steamcommunity.com/id/<name>`.
 This means that your Steam profile has to be public, and you need to use `--steam-name` to tell it what name to use.
 This needs to be the name that appears in your Steam Community URL, *not* your Steam login name or display name.
 The default platform it uses for games from Steam is "PC"; you can use `--steam-platform` to override this.

+  This version will now automatically tag games imported from Steam as unfinished (rather than unplayed) if Steam has hours on record for the game.
+Bear in mind that games you've played offline or games you played before Steam tracked hours might not be detected this way.

+* `xboxlive`

+  This reads your Xbox Live game list from your Xbox Profile.
+This means that your XBLA profile has to be public, and you need to use `--xbox-name` to tell it what GamerTag to use.
+This needs to be your GamerTag, not your Microsoft Account e-mail address.
+By default it reads both Xbox 360 and Xbox One games (if you have them) and uses the appropriate platform for them; you can use `--xbox-360-platform` or `--xbox-one-platform` to override this.
+All Xbox games are imported as unfinished since generally they must have been played to show up in the Xbox Live register.
+In addition, games are imported as completed if you have 100% of their GamerScore.

+  This functionality depends on a free account from xboxapi.com which is subject to usage limitations.
+Since the usage limit is 120 requests per hour and a full import only requires 3 requests, this shouldn't be too much of a problem, but if this service does break or go away then this function will no longer work.

 * `text`